One More Night (Maroon 5 song): Live performances

 Maroon 5 performed "One More Night" for the first time on May 18, 2012, at the Revel Casino and Hotel in Atlantic City, New Jersey.
 The band also performed the song during their special concert at the Ed Sullivan Theater in New York, which was a part of the Live on Letterman concert series on June 26, 2012 – that was the day of the world premiere of the Overexposed album – and on The Today Show, on June 29, 2012, where they also performed their songs "Payphone", "Moves Like Jagger" and "Harder to Breathe".

-Later, Maroon 5 continued with the song in Today again on October 25, during frontman Adam Levine's live appearance and on Saturday Night Live (along with "Daylight") on November 17.
+On October 19, 2012, the band played "One More Night" at Orpheum Theatre in Los Angeles.
+Later, Maroon 5 continued with the song on Today again (October 25), during frontman Adam Levine's live appearance and on Saturday Night Live (along with "Daylight") on November 17.
 In December 2012, the band performed "One More Night", in a television special The Grammy Nominations Concert Live, with a medley of their songs "Moves Like Jagger" and "Daylight".
 In 2013, Maroon 5 performed the song in two events at Las Vegas including the Consumer Electronics Show on January 7, and the 2013 iHeartRadio Music Festival on September 21.
 The band played "One More Night" at the 2014 MTV Video Music Awards on August 24, 2014.
 The song was performed for respective concert tours, the Overexposed Tour and the 2013 Honda Civic Tour.